Truck drivers are one of the most in-demand careers available, today. And NTI has been Maine’s top CDL school for over 25 years.

 Entry-Level Driver Training (ELDT)

-As part of a federal mandate, in order to take your state road test, you will need to provide proof that you have successfully completed a qualified ELDT program.
+In order to take your State road test, you will first need to be certified by your Training Provider that you have successfully completed the ELDT program.

-The CDL-A Commercial Truck Driver program at NTI is designed to meet all ELDT requirements.
+The CDL-B Commercial Truck Driver program at NTI is designed to meet all ELDT requirements.
 And the school is registered on the FMCSA’s Training Provider Registry (TPR).

 Because trucking is a hands-on job, you’ll be trained by industry pros in fully equipped yards and classrooms.
 Above all, you’ll learn by doing.

-To summarize, CDL-A program students get full training in:
+To summarize, CDL-B program students get full training in:

 - Pre-trip inspections;